jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 If I let myself, then I could easily be distracted by anything.
 Even worse, I could devise compelling reasons for doing other things.
 My solution to this was simple:

-* **I turned my phone off.**&nbsp;Airplane mode wasn't good enough because I have a few apps that don't require the internet to distract me.
+* **I turned my phone off.** Airplane mode wasn't good enough because I have a few apps that don't require the internet to distract me.
-* **I disconnected my computer from the internet.**&nbsp;If you’re doing work that requires you to be connected to the internet, this may not be feasible, but at least disconnect from social media.
+* **I disconnected my computer from the internet.** If you’re doing work that requires you to be connected to the internet, this may not be feasible, but at least disconnect from social media.
-* **I worked in a clutter-free area.**&nbsp;Clutter is mentally distracting.
+* **I worked in a clutter-free area.** Clutter is mentally distracting.
 It also provides a convenient way out of work if you decide that you want to clean instead of work.
-* **I made sure I had a glass of water and a snack.**&nbsp;It doesn't really matter what the snack is.
+* **I made sure I had a glass of water and a snack.** It doesn't really matter what the snack is.
 What matters is that you have something you don't waste time getting up to eat or drink.
-* **Before I started working, I used the bathroom.**&nbsp;This one is obvious.
+* **Before I started working, I used the bathroom.** This one is obvious.
 Nothing destroys your ability to focus like having to pee.

 You can adapt this process to your focus challenge, but the idea remains the same: remove distractions.